svenriebedell/Dell-Tools-Intune-Install/README.md

 > **Tip:** For detailed Intune packaging and deployment walkthroughs, see the [Microsoft Intune Win32 app documentation](https://learn.microsoft.com/mem/intune/apps/apps-win32-app-management).

 **Prerequisites**
-If you want to install the Dell Device Management Agent or Dell SupportAssist by MST to need to modify the universalinstall.ps1 to add your registration informations.
+If you want to install the Dell Device Management Agent or Dell SupportAssist by MST to need to modify the universalinstall.ps1 to add your registration information's.
 <img width="2000" height="82" alt="image-1" src="https://github.com/user-attachments/assets/c3e3cf33-0420-4d9b-9371-a3250d0b2f33" />

 otherwise the installation will fail or not register the device to Dell Device Management Console or Dell Techdirect.